Table of Contents

 There is a wide range of door entry systems.
 They can be as simple as the traditional lock and key method or as technologically advanced as a cloud-based intercom system.
 The type of door access control system you should choose depends on your building’s unique needs and infrastructure.

-Common types of door access systems include:
+Types of door access systems